Age of the universe: Cosmological parameters

 The cosmological constant makes the universe "older" for fixed values of the other parameters.
 This is significant, since before the cosmological constant became generally accepted, the Big Bang model had difficulty explaining why globular clusters in the Milky Way appeared to be far older than the age of the universe as calculated from the Hubble parameter and a matter-only universe.
 Introducing the cosmological constant allows the universe to be older than these clusters, as well as explaining other features that the matter-only cosmological model could not.

+Lookback time

+Light observed from astronomical objects was emitted when the universe was younger.
+Astronomers use lookback time, $t_L$, to describe the difference in the age of the universe here and now, $t_0$, from the age at the time of emission, $t_e$: